taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

 sudo systemctl mask iptables.service
 ```

 Note.
-If you end up ditching using `firewalld` and want to go back to
+If you end up ditching `firewalld` and want to go back to `iptables`...
-`iptables`...

 ```
 sudo systemctl disable firewalld.service